ColonyCounter/CascadeImgScript/README.md

   --png                 file output is png
-  --neg                 generate bg file for negative images --pos                 generate file for positive images (default) -w [WIDTH], --width [WIDTH]
+  --neg                 generate bg file for negative images --pos                 generate file for positive images (default) -r, --resize          resize the image to a mean value on default or to a
+                        specific width and height
+  -w [WIDTH], --width [WIDTH]
                         width of resized images
   -h [HEIGHT], --height [HEIGHT]
                         height of resized images
+  -m, --mean            use mean size of old images for resized images
+                        (default)
-  -m, --mean            use mean size of old images for resized images -v, --vec             create a vec file of all pos images with using all neg
+  -v, --vec             create a vec file of all pos images with using all neg
                         images, mergevec.py needed
   --num [NUM]           number_of_samples, 100 is default